mindsdb/mindsdb/assets/contributions-agreement/individual-contributor.md

 The parties accept and agree to be bound by the terms of this Agreement as of the date of the last signature below (the “Effective Date”).

-I have read the CLA Document and I hereby sign the CLA